Three years ago, Sizwe Ndlovu gave up his job as an IT technician to pursue his dream of winning an Olympic gold in rowing at the London Games.

 "People normally ask you, 'Why you do rowing?'
 It's costly and it takes up a lot of time.
 You can't just train for a month and be done.
 It's a full-time commitment.
 There's no money, and you have to work so hard at the same time."

-When Ndlovu realized South Africa had won Thursday, he leapt into the arms of each of his crew, not quite believing the names next to the No. 1 position on the big screen.
+When Ndlovu discovered that South Africa had won, he leapt into the arms of each of his crew, not quite believing the names next to the No. 1 position on the big screen.

 A royal reception awaits for Ndlovu when he return home.